MDX-CS/mdx-bot-client/readme.md

 # MdxBot racket client

-To use this library simply download the `GameClient.rkt` file and import it into your script via `(require "GameClient.rkt")`.
+To use this library simply download the `GameClient.rkt` file and import it into your script via:
+`(require "GameClient.rkt")`
 Note that for the client to work, you have to be connected to the MDX VPN.

 ## Functions

-List of functions provided by the client.

 ### `getGoal`